Bright Ideas: Create Your Own Centerpieces

 Generate buzz about your meeting’s destination or theme with a customized crossword puzzle, published in your magazine, newsletter or program.
 Myles Mellor, an internationally published crossword writer, says customized crossword puzzles are ideal tools for generating excitement about a meeting — and can focus on a variety of concepts surrounding the event.
 “I cover any theme requested, such as the theme of a conference or terms related to the field,” Mellor says.

 Custom crosswords are usually 15 squares by 15 squares, the standard size of a newspaper crossword.
-A puzzle can even be a fun addition to your marketing materials even at the last minute, notes Mellor, who can turn around a puzzle in under a week.
+A puzzle can even be a fun addition to your centerpieces and marketing materials even at the last minute, notes Mellor, who can turn around a puzzle in under a week.

 Planners simply provide a theme for the puzzle or any specific words or personalities they would like to include and a customized crossword writer can do the rest.
 Even better, it’s an inexpensive bit of fun.
 Mellor charges $150 per puzzle.
 He can be reached at firstname.lastname@example.org or through his Web site at www.themecrosswords.com.